Privacy Hub

 Other organisations

-Some data, where permitted in accordance with industry rules or where it is public information, can be shared with other organisations that have a legitimate use for it - ID verification services, for example.
+Some data, where permitted by industry rules or where it is public information, can be shared with other organisations that have a legitimate use for it, for example, ID verification services.

 Public bodies, law enforcement and regulators